Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Farm Run-off

-Nationally, poor management of manure and slurry in rural areas is the agricultural activity that has the greatest impact, affecting 36% of all river water bodies, and poor livestock management affects 28%.
+Nationally, poor management of manure and slurry in rural areas is the agricultural activity that has the greatest impact, affecting 36% of all river water bodies.

 The government has issued regulations known as ‘The Farming Rules for Water’ to reduce river pollution.
 This is a brief summary:-